tbrekalo/amphlib/README.md

 ![ci-status](https://github.com/tbrekalo/amphlib/actions/workflows/ci.yml/badge.svg)

-Amphlib is a demo project implementing book library managment system utilizing functiol features of modern c++.
-Usage examples can be found in `src/test.cc`. `misc/google-books.ipynb` is a jupyter notebook for fetching sample data from google books API.
+Amphlib is a demo project implementing a book library management system utilizing functional features of modern C++.
+Usage examples can be found in `src/test.cc`. `misc/google-books.ipynb` is a Jupyter notebook for fetching sample data from the Google Books API.

 ## Dependencies

-- linux distro or macOS (recommended)
+- Linux distro or macOS (recommended)

 ### C++